pinecone-router/router/README.md

 It can be used to:

--   Handle routes & process route variables.
+-   Register routes & process route variables.
 -   Use magic helper `$router` helper to display elements dynamically etc. inside all Alpine.js Components.
 -   Many more using [middlewares](#middlewares)!.